 3. Data Transformation

-Transformation involves converting data into a suitable format.
+Transformation means converting data into a good format.
 This can include changing data types, scaling numerical values, encoding categorical variables or creating new columns.

 from sklearn.preprocessing import LabelEncoder, MinMaxScaler